spirali/spirali.github.io/content/blog/music1/index.md

 As a child, I played guitar for a few years.
 I was also supposed to visit music theory.
 But the theory teacher was unable to explain why I needed it.
 So I skipped the theory classes completely.
 Last year I started to play cello and thought it may be a good idea to give music theory a second chance.
 Moreover, compared to my childhood, I now have a PhD in computer science, so hopefully I am more ready for understanding theories.

 I tried to read some books, papers, and watch videos, but it was quite hard for me.
-They are usually avoid formal definitions or they use the same term in different contexts without proper explanation.
-My favorite is the argument by piano, "some property holds because on piano …," like a piano were a universal principle in the universe.
+They usually avoid formal definitions or they use the same term in different contexts without proper explanation.
+My favorite is the argument by piano, "some property holds because on piano …" like a piano were a universal principle in the universe.
 I always imagine the LHC producing pianos among other elementary particles.

 <p class="center">